 On successful run, you should see this on the terminal

-run-rs MongoDB successfully running
+run-rs MongoDB running successfully

-run-rs MongoDB successfully running
+run-rs MongoDB running successfully

 1. What are ACID Properties in Database Management Systems? ↩︎